 4 bond strategies that matter

-When you're investing for your future, it's important to create a plan that's built to last.
-However, sticking to that plan isn’t always easy, especially when economic factors can cause us to make impulsive decisions or question our long-term investing strategy.
+When investing for the future, it's important to create a plan that's built to last.
+However, sticking to that plan isn't always easy, especially when economic factors cause us to make impulsive decisions or question our long-term investing strategy.